simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 communication calls are implemented using SimGrid: data is exchanged through memory copy, while the simulator's performance models are used to predict the time taken by each communications.
-Any computations occuring between two MPI calls are benchmarked, and the corresponding time is reported into the simulator.
+Any computations occurring between two MPI calls are benchmarked, and the corresponding time is reported into the simulator.

 .. image:: /tuto_smpi/img/big-picture.svg